 Ming painting is noted for both skilful refinement and reform spirit.
 The display demonstrates two scroll paintings by prominent artists of that period.
 They are the ‘Snow Landscape’ by Wen Boren and ‘Peony, Banana Leaves and Stones’ by Xu Wei.

 A separate part of the exposition is dedicated to archaeological artefacts, viz the rarest jewellery and a unique set of china statuettes of an honorary escort from the tomb of the imperial family members.

 The display is aimed at familiarizing Russian viewer with a genuine cultural phenomenon, a profound intellectual world of a man of education in Imperial China through the example of magnificent exhibits of one of the best Chinese museums—the Shanghai Museum.

 This catalogue accompanies the exhibition "Ming Dynasty: The Radiance of Knowledge" hold at the Moscow Kremlin Museums (April-July 2018) and presenting over a hundred and fifty items from the Shanghai Museum.
 Four sections of the publication offer most characteristic and vivid aspects of Ming culture.
 The "Scholar's Studio" section introduces the key "treasures" of the man of education of the Ming dynasty (1348-1644); the "Passion for Antiquity" tells about imitating the finest pieces of art dating back to more ancient times.
-The third section called "Porcelain Pleiad of the Ming Dynasty" is related to the art of porcelain which flowered at that time; and the "Treasures Discovered in Ming Tombs" allows us to get acquainted with a fascinating set of statuettes of an honorary escort, comprising sixty six figures.
-The catalogue is of interest to both specialists and wide audience of amateurs of Chinese culture.
+The third section called "Porcelain Pleiad of the Ming Dynasty" is related to the art of porcelain which flowered at that time; and the "Treasures Discovered in Ming Tombs" allows us to get acquainted with a fascinating set of statuettes of an honorary escort, comprising sixty-six figures.
+The catalogue is of interest to both specialists and a wide audience of amateurs of Chinese culture.
 Price: 2,000 RUB.